Mate Sound the Pump...

 Attributed to John Carr, Low Lights Pottery, North Shields

-It is hard to see from this image, but the transfer appears similar to the Dixon version, ecxept for the 'S' in 'Smile'.
+The transfer appears similar to the Dixon version, except for the 'S' in 'Smile'.
 However, that could have been re-engraved.
 We know that John Carr purchased Dixon transfer plates when the Garrison pottery closed in 1865.

 Back to top

-The top left plaque, from the Norfolk Museums collection, is 213mm x 188mm, and shows the ship facing in the opposite direction.
+The top left plaque shows the ship facing in the opposite direction.
 The plaque on the right has a rare blue-printed transfer.
-These smaller plaques often have subjects associated with John Carr's pottery, but these transfers are different to that on the Carr plaque in the section above.
+These smaller plaques often have subjects associated with John Carr's pottery, but this transfers is different to those on the Carr plaques in the section above.
+Wallace & Co are known to have printed transfers in blue at their Forth Banks Pottery in Newcastle.

 Back to top